Coursework requirements may be satisfied in the following ways:

 - The proctored examination may be completed via a "pencil and paper" test or online.
 Proctored examinations may be completed in multiple sessions.

-- Proctored examinations are conducted as open book examinations and have no time limit.
+- Proctored examinations have no time limit.

 - During proctored examinations, students may use the course textbook, and any notes taken during the completion of the Study Guide.